AMR-21/Bankist-App/README.md

 Try with these two accounts (js-1111) (jd-2222)

-The project is a complete replication of [www.bankist-demo.netlify.app](https://bankist.netlify.app/) web app for the purpose of practicing HTML, CSS, and Javascript.
+This project completely replicates the [www.bankist-demo.netlify.app](https://bankist.netlify.app/) web app to practice HTML, CSS, and JavaScript.

 © Copyright by Jonas Schmedtmann